MI-Mahin/MI-Mahin/README.md

     currentFocus: "Building scalable web applications",
     lifePhilosophy: "You are not a noob if you are improving regularly, even if it's at a turtle's pace.",
-    funFact: "I code because I have to, not because I want to 😄" };
+    funFact: "I code because I have to, not because I want to" };
 ```

 <br>

 <div align="center">

-💡 **Always open to collaborating on interesting projects and innovative ideas!**

 </div>

----

-## 🌐 Connect with Me
+## Connect with Me

 <div align="center">